-Figure 2.4: Translation is the process of translating the sequence of a messenger RNA (mRNA) molecule to a sequence of amino acids during protein synthesis.
+Figure 1.6: Translation is the process of translating the sequence of a messenger RNA (mRNA) molecule to a sequence of amino acids during protein synthesis.
 The genetic code describes the relationship between the sequence of base pairs in a gene and the corresponding amino acid sequence that it encodes.
 In the cell cytoplasm, the ribosome reads the sequence of the mRNA in groups of three bases to assemble the protein.
-Figure and caption courtesy the National Human Genome Research Institute. mRNA lacking the Kozak sequence can also be translated.

-Once the ribosome is bound to the mRNA, it begins the process of translation.
-Proteins consist of a sequence of amino acids, with each amino acid specified by a codon that is used by the ribosome in the process of translation.
-Each codon consists of three base pairs and corresponds to one of the 20 amino acids or a "stop" codon.
-The genetic code mapping between codons and amino acids is shown in Table 1.1.
-The ribosome translates each codon into the corresponding amino acid using transfer RNA (tRNA) to integrate the appropriate amino acid (which binds to the tRNA) into the polypeptide chain, as shown in Figure 2.4.
-The start codon (AUG) specifies the location at which translation begins, as well as coding for the amino acid methionine (a modified form is used in prokaryotes).
-All subsequent codons are translated by the ribosome into the corresponding amino acid until it reaches one of the stop codons (typically UAA, UAG and UGA).
-The sequence of amino acids produced by the ribosome is a polypeptide chain that folds on itself to form a protein.
-The process of folding is complicated and involves a variety of chemical interactions that are not completely understood.
-Additional post-translational processing of the protein can also occur at this stage, until a folded and functional protein is produced.
-It is this molecule that is able to Process Characteristic rate Source mRNA production 10-30 bp/sec Vogel and Jensen Protein production 10-30 aa/sec PKT08 Protein folding ??? mRNA half life ~ 100 sec YM03 Cell division time ~ 3000 sec ???
-Protein half life $\sim 5 \times 10^4 \text{ sec}$ YM03 Protein diffusion along DNA up to 10 4 bp/sec Table 2.1: Rates of core processes involved in the creation of proteins from DNA in E. coli.
+Figure and caption courtesy the National Human Genome Research Institute.
+Transcriptional regulation of protein production There are a variety of mechanisms in the cell to regulate the production of proteins.
+These regulatory mechanisms can occur at various points in the overall process that produces the protein.
+Transcriptional regulation refers to regulatory mechanisms that control whether or not a gene is transcribed.
+Process Characteristic rate Source mRNA production 10-30 bp/sec Vogel and Jensen Protein production 10-30 aa/sec PKT08 Protein folding ??? mRNA half life ~ 100 sec YM03 Cell division time ~ 3000 sec ???
+Protein half life $\sim 5 \times 10^4 \text{ sec}$ YM03 Protein diffusion along DNA up to 10 4 bp/sec Table 1.1: Rates of core processes involved in the creation of proteins from DNA in E. coli.